 1 person favorited this theater

-The original two auditoriums were simply decorated in a contemporary style with large screens.
-The signs posted during construction indicated that the theater was going to be operated by Fox Eastern Theaters, but it opened as a National General operation.
-Later, management passed to the Mann Theater chain and finally to UA.
+The original two auditoriums (Spartan Twin East & Spartan Twin West) were simply decorated in a contemporary style with large screens.
+The signs posted during construction indicated that the theatre was going to be operated by Fox Eastern Theatres, but it opened as a National General Theatres operation.
+Later, management passed to the Mann Theatres chain and finally to UA.

 At its opening, it was a state-of the-art house and may have had 70mm capability; films such as “Patton”, “2001”, and “Brainstorm” played there.

-After closing as a theater, the building was converted to a commercial children’s playspace.
+After closing as a theatre, the building was converted to a commercial children’s playspace.
 It was then razed and a chain drugstore occupies the location now.

 Just login to your account and subscribe to this theater.